 The Viability Assessment must clearly state the appropriate sleeping arrangement for each child.
-Each child must have his or her own bed and accommodation arrangements must reflect the child's assessed need for privacy and space or for any specific need resulting from a disability (please refer to North West London Fostering Consortium Guidance for working with Kinship Foster Carers and Initial Family and Friends Care Assessment: A good practice guide)
+Each child must have his or her own bed and accommodation arrangements must reflect the child's assessed need for privacy and space or for any specific need resulting from a disability.